In Love??

 " So if we both ride Sarang..."
 She stopped.
 What am I saying?
 Why will he ride with me?
 She had no clue how he had taken her from the forest to the fort.

 " We will reach it in half the time."
-He added as her thoughts broke.
+He added to her thoughts.

 " You also know how to ride a horse?"
 His voice had a hint of surprise.

-" Yes, you read so much so come up with an apt name Ajabde."
+" Yes, you read so much, so come up with an apt name, Ajabdeh."
 He gave her a challenge she silently accepted.

 " Umm...
 Pinaki, the one with the bow!"
 She impressed him clearly as he smiled.